kubernetes/website/content/en/docs/getting-started-guides/windows/_index.md

 The selection of which network configuration and topology to deploy depends on the physical network topology and a user's ability to configure routes, performance concerns with encapsulation, and requirement to integrate with third-party network plugins.

 ### Future CNI Plugins
 An additional two CNI plugins [win-l2bridge (host-gateway) and win-overlay (vxlan)] are in [PR review](https://github.com/containernetworking/plugins/pull/85).
 These two CNI plugins, when ready, can either be used directly or with Flannel.
+In the meantime, binaries with the PR's have been published under the [Microsoft/SDN](https://github.com/Microsoft/SDN/tree/master/Kubernetes/flannel) repository.
+Step-by-step instructions of how to use the win-l2bridge plugin using Flannel can be found in the [Host-Gateway](#host-gateway-topology) section below.

 ### Linux
 The above networking approaches are already supported on Linux using a bridge interface, which essentially creates a private network local to the node.
 Similar to the Windows side, routes to all other pod CIDRs must be created in order to send packets via the "public" NIC.